cf-x/chip/README.md

 ---
 ## 🙏 Acknowledgements

-We thank the ICU nurses who contributed their expertise to defining the RW-MPJPE weight system, and our clinical collaborators for their continuous support.
+We thank the nurses from the Department of Intensive Care Unit, the First Affiliated Hospital of USTC, who contributed their expertise to defining the RW-MPJPE weight system.